How License Points and Tickets Affect Your Car Insurance Rates

 5+ points +120% or more

 In most other states, insurers don't use a formal "insurance point" scale.
-Instead, they pull your Motor Vehicle Report (MVR) directly and apply their own internal risk models to price surcharges for violations.
+Instead, they pull your Motor Vehicle Report (MVR) directly and apply their own internal risk models to calculate surcharges for violations.
+Learn more about how car insurance premiums are calculated and the underlying factors that drive your rate.

 Don't Assume Points = Rate Increase